Aihab1/Football-Dimes/readme.md

 #### Features:

 1. **Complete CRUD functionality**
-> Supports create, read, update, and delete operations for player cards.
+    - Supports create, read, update, and delete operations for player cards.

 2. **Player profiles**
-> Profile features include fetching player-specific news, getting player suggestions, commenting and more.
+    - Profile features include fetching player-specific news, getting player suggestions, commenting, and more.

 3. **Search feature**
-> Search a player by name / tags.
+    - Search a player by name / tags.

 4. **Liking**
-> Like / unlike a player card.
+    - Like / unlike a player card.
 (Authentication required for liking)

 5. **Pagination**
-> Pagination feature for fast and smooth user experience.
+    - Pagination feature for fast and smooth user experience.

 6. **Others**
-> Player cards support time stamps, edit & delete options, image (base64) & tags, and liking feature.
+    - Player cards support time stamps, edit & delete options, image (base64) & tags, and liking feature.
 News articles are clickable and direct you to the news source.

 ### 3. MongoDB + Mongoose Models (Database)